etelford/camptime/readme.md

 Once your API key is in place, open up the Terminal and `cd` into the root directory of your cloned Camptime repository.

-You can then start up the Camptime engine with `artisan` using the following command:
+You can then log time with the Camptime engine with `camptime logtime` using the following command:

-	php artisan camptime
+    camptime logtime

 You'll see a list of all the active projects in your Basecamp account that you have access to.

 Entering time for a project is easy.
 Simply put the Project's ID and type an entry into the prompt like so: